 Emergency call 112

 The emergency numbers in Germany are 110 (Police) and 112 (Fire Brigade & Ambulance).
 You can dial free of charge from any public call box.
+Note that you can’t call 112 with a phone without SIM card.
 Through the 112 number, you can call for an ambulance (Krankenwagen).
 In an emergency on a major road (motorway, highway, secondary road), look at the white kilometre stones or posts by the side of the road for arrows pointing in the direction of the nearest emergency telephone.

 If you urgently need medication, the pharmacy emergency section (Apotheken-Notdienst) in local newspapers gives the addresses of the pharmacies open outside normal hours.
 You can also visit any local pharmacy, which will list the address of the closest open Notdienst in the window or on the door.